-2. When sugar has completely dissolved, place dried chrysanthemum petals in an enamel or china teapot and pour sweetened water over.
+2. When sugar has completely dissolved, place dried chrysanthemum petals in a teapot and pour sweetened water over.

-3. Cover and let steep for about 1 hour.
+3. Cover and steep for about 15 minutes to 1 hour.

 Note: Feel free to add hot water to the pot again (a lighter less strong tea will be produced).

 Method 2: Time-saver but less flavorful method to make chrysanthemum tea